 - 5 cups fresh spinach washed and coarsely chopped

-- 1 cup heaping grape or cherries tomatoes sliced in half
+- 1 cup heaping grape or cherry tomatoes sliced in half

-- 3 to 4 tbsp goat cheese crumbled
+- 3 to 4 tablespoons goat cheese crumbled

 - salt and pepper to taste